upstarter/automata/README.md

   - A design goal of `Automata` is to allow high flexibility via extreme abstraction (to enable design space evolution, support diversity in applications)
 - Simplicity of Implementation
   - Elixir's meta-programming facilities enable very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done, and BT's themselves lend efficiency to the development value chain.
-- Neuromorphic/Probabilistic computing, potentially bringing the code to the data rather than the other way around.

 ### Applications
 - Trading Systems